Code-Institute-Submissions/The-Atmintis-Game/README.md

 The user clicks on a card, this will turn the card over and the image will shake while you are hovering, turning the card is accompanied with a turning sound, the user then has select another card, the goal here is to find the opposite language number.
 If the cards match the cards stay put and the user will get a matched sound.
 If the cards do not match they turn back over for the user to start searching again.

 Every click will increase the turn counter, while the clock is ticking down.
-If the user completes the game by matching all the cards on the board before the time runs out, they are presented wiuth a winner message and the option to click and try again.
+If the user completes the game by matching all the cards on the board before the time runs out, they are presented with a winner message and the option to click and try again.

 **Related user story addressed:**

 * Parent -  I am English and my wife is Lithuanian, we need a platform to teach our child how to count to ten in both languages<br>
 * Parent -  It is hard to get my child to concentrate and learn Lithuanian, I need a platform that is fun while learning<br>
-* Parent -  I would like a platform that gives some type of bench marker for improvment<br>
+* Parent -  I would like a platform that gives some type of bench marker for improvement<br>
 * Child - I want to learn Lithuanian as my mum comes from Lithuania<br>
-* Child - I want to learn Lithuanian using a fun platform where I can see improvments<br>
+* Child - I want to learn Lithuanian using a fun platform where I can see improvements<br>

 ### Contact Developer

-On this page you have a section for any parent that wishes to exspand the game or ask for it in another language.
-This uses EmailJS
+On this page you have a section for any parent that wishes to expand the game or ask for it in another language.
+This uses EmailJS.

 **Related user story addressed:**